Accurate Computations with Totally Nonnegative Matrices

 the diagonal of R positive, returns C=BD(R) to HRA, and the matrix Q.

-The matrix Q is also accurate in the appropriate sense and this accuracy
+The matrix Q is also accurate in the appropriate sense, but each

 |